 Plan for Evaluation (30 points maximum)

 Does the proposal provide evidence that the applicant can evaluate the outcomes obtained from the study?
 Are evaluation indicators clearly stated?
 Is the evaluation process designed properly to measure the pedagogical impact of the project?
-How will the investigator(s) know if the innovation affected learning more than an alternate method may do?
+Is there recognition of potential limitations of the study?
 Can the results be published?

 Project Time Line (5 points maximum)

 Is the time line reasonable?
 Can the project be completed within the time period stated?

 Are the budget items requested supportive of and consistent with the methods outlined in the study proposal?
 If needed, is the cooperation of collaborative parties assured?
 Are applicable University resources available?
 Has the project been submitted to the IRB for review?